 The PickMaster Punch lets you make your own recycled picks out of expired credit cards or gift cards.

-Good news!
-Not only can you recycle gift cards and upcycle old credit cards into something cool, but there is also a company that you can mail them to.
-Instead of throwing old cards in the garbage, take a look into Earthworks System, which accepts plastic cards for recycling.
+Recycling gift cards and upcycle old credit cards into something cool may be your best bet, as there used to be a company that you could mail them to.
+Instead of throwing old cards in the garbage, Earthworks System, used to accept plastic cards for recycling.
 According to their website, Over 75 million pounds of PVC material from plastic cards enters this country’s waste stream each year.
 Read on for a few more crafty recycling project ideas you can also make with old plastic cards.

-UPDATE as of 12/2014: The Earthworks System website appears to be under construction and we’ve received word that shipments of old plastic cards sent to them have been returned.
+UPDATE as of 10/2016: Earthworks System is not accepting any gift cards for recycling.
 As with most suggestions on RecycleScene, make sure to email, call or otherwise confirm the recycling service you’re considering is still offered.

 Please note: just send plastic cards- no rubber bands, paper clips or paper.
 Also, they ask that you please put a label or hand write the name of your organization on the package so they can track it.